wrapperband/eFloys/README.md

 "keywords" CONTENT="Alife, Artificial Life, Java, Floys, Emergent Behavior, Genetic Algorithms, Web Site Development, Software Development"

+How to run the EFloys Applet.

+Install Netbeans (7.3)

+In Netbeans
+Open the eFloys project, click on efloys.java then in Run menu click Run File

+It is best to rest the system after pressing start evolution.
+The efloys are often fast, it is usually prudent to slow them down with move slower.

+Initially the screen shows all green food type efloys.
+When you press Scramble, the various coloured floys are predator efloys.
+They die off if they don't find a green efloy.
+The green efloys are random generated, but still have an effect on successful novel flockings that are possible.
+The major effect being the box size.

+Unfortunately, the 3 dimensional efloy enhancement and other bug fixes got lost at version 7. eFloys version 8.4 was recovered from version 6.

+This versions has its Settings in EFloys.html, set very experimental, with large numbers of efloys.

+The eFloys is a program I messed to learn Java with when I worked at Manchester University.
+At the time I was also supervising a number of PhD projects on application and implications of artificial intelligence techniques.

+I kept wishing I was good enough to restart it, or rewrite it in python, but it has some very novel elements.

 eFloys

 Press Start evolution, then press Restart, press Scramble All